 Whether you’re sending an external email newsletter for customers or an internal newsletter focused on employee communication, our email newsletter best practices will help ensure your content is the best it can be.

-To ensure your employee newsletter ideas flourish, you should perform a quick check of your email.
+To ensure your employee newsletter ideas flourish, make sure you check over your emails before sending.

 1. Use Email Templates for Easier Email Creation

 Most email newsletters are sent on a regular basis, from daily to weekly to monthly and everything in-between.
 An internal communicator could spend the equivalent of days per year solely designing and creating email newsletters.